finamariska563/finamariska563/README.md

-# Hi there 👋, I'm Fina Mariska
+# Hi there 👋, I'm Bachir Bentoumi

 ### 🚀 DevOps Engineer | Cloud Enthusiast | Automation Lover

-I'm **Fina**, a passionate **DevOps Engineer** who loves building efficient CI/CD pipelines, managing infrastructure as code, and automating everything possible.
+I'm **Bachir**, a passionate **DevOps Engineer** who loves building efficient CI/CD pipelines, managing infrastructure as code, and automating everything possible.
 I thrive at the intersection of development and operations, making software delivery faster, scalable, and more reliable.

 ---